 Tips for a Smooth Audit

 Whether preparing for a first-year audit or looking to simplify the existing audit process, there are proactive steps a company can take to have a smooth and relatively painless corporate financial statement audit.
+Closely held, entrepreneurial businesses often have limited resources and their efforts are focused on the day to day opportunities.
+Fitting in the extra tasks for an audit can be difficult, but there are some ways to have an audit that is not too disruptive.
 The following tips should be considered before the work begins and focus on two main areas: planning and fieldwork.

 Planning the Audit